allamiro/Data-Pipelines/kafka-monitor/Readme.md

 ```

+3. Configure Telegraf

+Configure Telegraf to send some metrics to test connection to the influxdb and grafana server

-3. Start the influxDB server
+4. Start the influxDB server

 ```